vandenn/evanlivelo.com/content/blog/2025-10-13-stateless-api-hitl-langgraph.md

 # Final notes

-You can find all the source code used here in the [Learn with GenAI repository (permalinked to the latest commit as of writing)](https://github.com/vandenn/learn-with-genai/tree/1b6a4ad67624f0ecdc6d0b8e8b075b58c2ac7fa8).
+You can find all the source code used here in the [Learn with GenAI repository (permalinked to the latest commit as of writing)](https://github.com/vandenn/learn-with-genai/tree/8372d4a58becafa9e7d1e5263c7f064b42da9026).

 You can also find more examples of how you can [use LangGraph for human-in-the-loop in their documentation here](https://langchain-ai.github.io/langgraph/how-tos/human_in_the_loop/add-human-in-the-loop/#approve-or-reject).
 While my current code implementation may not apply perfectly for future versions of LangGraph, I hope this blog post still helps give you an idea of how to use it in a stateless setting.

 **Lastly, the Learn with GenAI repository is still very much a work-in-progress** that I tinker with from time to time, so if you have any suggestions or thoughts about this approval process implementation, please feel free to [reach out](mailto:evan.livelo@gmail.com) or even raise a PR!
-For example, while writing this, I realized that there were some synchronous calls (like the `SqliteSaver`) being made within `async` handlers in the code, which I'll need to refactor sometime. 😆